Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings

 \subsection{Simulation Study with Nonstationary Asymmetric Covariances}

 We now turn to a simulation study where we fit data generated using a nonstationary asymmetric covariance function.
 Similar to Section \ref{sec:sim_study_sep}, the data set was simulated from the Gaussian model \eqref{eq:z_spatiotemp_model} on an equally spaced $51 \times 51$ grid on the spatial domain $G_{\svec} = [-0.5, 0.5] \times [-0.5, 0.5]$, at 10 equally spaced time points on the temporal domain $G_t = [-0.5, 0.5]$, with zero mean and a covariance model \eqref{eq:cov_model_spatiotemp}.
 The spatial warping used, $\fvec_{\svec}(\cdot)$, was a single resolution radial basis function unit, while the temporal warping, $f_t(\cdot)$, was the identity function.
-The covariance function on the warped domain was set to be the asymmetric covariance function,
+The data were simulated from a stationary process, with the asymmetric, nonseparable covariance function,

-where $\vvec$ is a fixed velocity vector.
+at locations on the warped domain, where $\vvec$ is a fixed velocity vector.
+These locations were then mapped backwards to the geographical domain to induce nonstationarity.
 This covariance function has a mechanistic interpretation: it characterizes spatial fields moving in time according to $\vvec$.
 When combining the asymmetric covariance function with the warping function, the model can capture a process that is evolving according to a spatio-temporally varying vector field.

 We used the simulated data to compare the predictive performance of the stationary and nonstationary covariance models, where the stationary model assumes that the warping functions are identity functions and where the nonstationary model has the same warping functions as in Section \ref{sec:sim_study_sep}.
 For both the stationary model and the nonstationary model we consider the covariance functions \eqref{eq:sep_cov_model} and \eqref{eq:asym_cov_model}.
 As in Section \ref{sec:sim_study_sep}, we randomly subsampled 80\% of the simulated data and used the remaining 20\% as validation data.
 Fitting and predicting was done using $m=50$ neighbors, and the process of simulating, fitting, and predicting the validating data was repeated 30 times.